The Chichester areas where Covid rates have risen as lockdown easing is delayed

 Although case rates have predominantly fallen across the country, there are still some areas where coronavirus cases are rising.

-The latest figures show seven out of 14 neighbourhoods still saw a rise in infections in the latest seven-day period, the second week in June.
+The latest figures show seven out of 14 neighbourhoods in the Chichester district still saw a rise in infections in the latest seven-day period, the second week in June.

 The Chichester district recorded 77 cases in the seven days to June 15, a rate of 63.6 per 100,000 people.
 This was up from 30 cases and a rate of 24.8, the previous week